mbech/grab_bag/README.md

-~Code Katas~
+~Grab Bag~
 ==============================
-For vim practice and general enjoyment :]
+Misc small code snippets/challenges for vim practice and general enjoyment :]

-Source of problem/kata can be found in each folder's specs.txt.
+Where applicable, source of problem/kata can be found in each folder's specs.txt.